HRM joint program won’t be going to Hong Kong

 Around 50 anti-government protesters are barricaded inside the university in Hong Kong, according to CBS News.
 Police in Hong Kong a few weeks ago tried to storm into the university but were met with violence and will not try again.

-The partnership program began in 2015 with 28 students, according to a news release from the University.
+The partnership program began in 2015 with 28 students, according to a UH news release.

 Conrad N. Hilton College of Hotel and Restaurant Management master’s in global hospitality business is a joint program between UH, Ecole hôtelière de Lausanne in Switzerland and the Hong Kong Polytechnic University.